I’m thrilled to be teaching an afternoon craft class on mastering the art of dialogue this January.

 Ever get the sneaking suspicion that characters are talking at you?
 Ever muddle through a conversation on the page that feels stiff, false, speechy, or preachy?
 Ever wonder if a writer lifted a conversation verbatim from a real-life scenario?
 Ever question why some dialogue livens a story while other dialogue bores?
 Ever struggle with how to get more than two characters talking without confusion?
 Ever want to use dialogue to convey important details and illuminate plot but don’t know where to begin?
 Writing dialogue is an art form unto itself.
 It takes its first cue from daily conversation, but it also requires a deft hand and a smart ear to move out of blah, blah, blah and into a skillful volley.

-In this class, we’ll discuss how dialogue functions in writing and why some dialogue feels natural and other dialogue stiff.
+In this craft class, we’ll discuss how to master the art of dialogue.
+We’ll start with how dialogue functions in writing and why some dialogue feels natural and other dialogue stiff.
 We’ll look at some examples of dialogue and discuss what is successful and what isn’t.
 We’ll spend some time talking about the art of listening, which is intimately related to writing effective dialogue.
 Finally, we’ll try our hands at some fun exercises to get your he said, she said juices flowing.